Todd2112/My-Portfolio/Business Suite/README.md

 ### **Phase 2: SEO & Performance Optimization** (Powered by Max SEO Agent)

 Once the copy is created and validated, we move to optimization.
-Our **Full SEO Agent** takes over to strategically refine your content for search engines and audience engagement.
+Our **Max SEO Agent** takes over to strategically refine your content for search engines and audience engagement.

 * **We analyze and adapt:** We perform a deep analysis of your content against market leaders.
 Our proprietary tools identify critical keyword gaps and readability issues that are holding your content back.
 * **We refine with precision:** Our AI-powered system rewrites and optimizes the content for readability, tone, and search engine performance.
 It ensures every new word contributes to your SEO goals without ever risking keyword stuffing.